 Monroe Tobacco Asset Securitization Corporation (MTASC) is a special purpose, bankruptcy remote local development corporation organized under the Not-For-Profit Corporation Law of the State of New York (the State).
 MTASC was established on May 11, 2000; however, there were no substantive operations until August 15, 2000 as discussed herein.
 MTASC is an instrumentality of, but separate and apart from the County of Monroe, New York (the County).
 MTASC will have not less than three nor more than five directors consisting of two ex-officio positions including the Executive of the County and the Director of Finance - Chief Financial Officer of the County, up to two additional directors and one independent director.
-Although legally separate from the County, MTASC is a component unit of the County and, accordingly, is included in the County's basic financial statements as a blended component unit.
+Although legally separate from the County, the Corporation is organized as a nonprofit corporation with the County listed as its sole corporate member in the Corporation's by laws.
+As such, the Corporation is included in the County's basic financial statements as a blended component unit.